 Assignment Description Due dates WRITING (2000 words) plus Points, out of 100 Short Paper 1: Critical Analysis or Interpretation In an essay of 800 words, critically analyze or interpret our assigned novel by Diop plus 1-2 other assigned artifacts.
 Pay careful attention to the mechanics of writing.
-800 words 10 Paper 2: Critical Analysis or Interpretation The second essay of 1000 words is also your Take-Home Final Exam.
-It will require you to think about race across 4-8 artifacts with historical places, situations, characters, and stories.
-Seek evidence to show how the sources depict complexities surrounding mental health categories and care.
-This essay may draw from your corpus of learning logs .
-1200 words 15 Homework Listen on Thursdays and confirm on Canvas what the Homework assignment(s) are for the week; due dates will be Monday at 5pm for a Tuesday class and Wednesday at 5pm for a Thursday class.
-Variety is the spice of life, and so will be my goal in designing Homework that gets you engaging the assigned materials, ready for our next class, and in an inquisitive mode. varia 25 Learning Logs Write 10 learning logs (about 200-250 words) by Fridays at 6pm.
-Mount on Canvas.
-Each log will receive 2.5 points.
-Instructor comments may speak to quality, or pose questions, or urge for pushing further with analysis, prose, and the like.
+800 words 10 Paper 2: Critical Analysis or Interpretation The second essay of 1200 words is also your Take-Home Final Exam.
+It will require you to think about race and mental health (madness) across 4-8 artifacts with historical places, situations, characters, and stories.
+Seek evidence to show how the sources depict complexities surrounding mental health words, diagnostic categories, experiences and care.
+This essay may draw from your corpus of learning logs.
+1200 words 15 Homework Listen on Thursdays, and then confirm on Canvas what the Homework assignment(s) are for the following week; due dates will be Mondays at 5pm for Tuesday classes, and Wednesdays at 5pm for Thursday classes.
+Variety is a good thing, and so will be my goal in designing Homework that makes you engage the assigned materials, gets you ready to be an active learner in our next class, as well as in an inquisitive mode.
+1-2 points each varia 20 Learning Logs Write 10 learning logs (at least 200-250 words each) by Saturdays at noon.
+Mount yours on Canvas.
+Each log will receive 2 points.
+Instructor comments will speak to quality, pose questions, or urge for pushing further, with analysis, prose, and the like.
 If you want more feedback, visit me during office hours.
 Log writing is an intellectual free space for learning, reflection, and stretching.
-Writing will not be graded.
-Many weeks, a prompt will be included with the assignment on Canvas, sometimes with a question or passage or problem.
-Excellent, detailed log writing will help you prepare for your Final Take-Home Paper/Exam. varia Ungraded, but highly valued & valuable 25
+It is also a place for remembering.
+Writing quality will not be graded.
+Many weeks, a prompt will be included with the assignment on Canvas, with a question or a passage or a problem.
+Excellent, detailed log writing will help you prepare for your Final Take-Home Paper/Exam. varia Ungraded, but highly valued & valuable 20

-Participation Engaged classwork means: reading and investigating assigned readings and websites in advance; asking excellent, concise questions that help all learn; constructively participating in small group work as well as general class discussions.
-Instructor Reminder by Canvas: Write 2-5 sentences about your contribution if you want to remind me of your contributions over the course of the term; due the day after the last day of class.
-Always 10

-Attendance Attendance is required.
-Always 5

-Total Points 100
+Final Exam (Test) On the last day of our class, TU, 7 December 15 Participation Engaged classwork means: reading and investigating assigned readings and websites in advance; asking excellent, concise questions that help all learn; constructively participating in your small group as well as in general class discussions.
+Instructor Reminder by Canvas: At the close of this class, write me 2-5 sentences about your contributions if you want to remind me about how you participated in class over the course of the term; due on the day after the last day of class.
+Always 10 Attendance Attendance is required.
+Always 10 Total Points 100